pschraut/UnityCommandLine/README.md

 ```
 Using the [StreamingAssets](https://docs.unity3d.com/Manual/StreamingAssets.html) folder has the benefit that you can modify the commandline file in a build as well.
 You don't need to create a new build, if you just want to start the game with different commandline options.

+I don't provide a built-in method to load the CommandLine, because file loading code is very often project specific.

 ## How to use it